SalmonDaze/react-usemessage-hook/README.md

-## A hook for activing message bar functionally
+## A hook for activing message bar functionally, based on Material-ui

 ### Install
 ```